Fire in Tamarac home kills 2

 TAMARAC.
 FLA.
-(WSVN) - A fire in a Tamarac home has left two people dead.
+(WSVN) - Officials are investigating a fire that broke out at a Tamarac home and left two people dead.

-The witness said, “It’s heart-wrenching.
-I mean, my heart is breaking.
-As if there’s not enough going on in the world right now, and to think this happens this close to home.”
+7News cameras captured crews at the home, located near Northwest 65th Street and 74th Avenue, inside Vanguard Village, as they boarded up the property, Thursday afternoon.

-Tamarac Fire Rescue said they received a call around 5:30 p.m.
-Wednesday and responded to a fire at Northwest 65th Street and 74th Avenue inside Vanguard Village.
+Tamarac Fire Rescue said they received a call around 5:30 p.m. on Wednesday and responded to the scene of the blaze.

+“The smoke was billowing.
+It was just billowing,” said witness Susan Grimes.

+An area resident, who identified herself as Stephanie, said she also witnessed the fire.

 Fire crews rushed to help those inside and get the flames under control.

-Van Schoen of Tamarac Fire Rescue said, “We did find one fatality here.
-Another person was gravely injured and was taken as a trauma alert and subsequently has passed away.”
+“We did find one fatality here.
+Another person was gravely injured and was taken as a trauma alert and subsequently has passed away,” said Tamarac Fire Rescue spokesperson Van Schoen.

+“It’s heart-wrenching.
+I mean, my heart is breaking,” said Grimes.
+“As if there’s not enough going on in the world right now, and to think this happens this close to home.”

-A medical examiner was seen wheeling away one of the bodies as night fell on the community.
+7News cameras captured a medical examiner wheeling away one of the bodies as night fell on the community.

-Cilla Dawes, who lives inside the home with her mother, was returning home from grocery shopping as the fire occurred.
+Cilla Dawes, who lives inside the home with her mother, said she was returning home from grocery shopping as the fire occurred.

 She said she has yet to be in contact with her mother.

-Dawes said, “I haven’t heard from her, I don’t know, but as far as I know, she’s not one of the deceased people.”
+“I haven’t heard from her, I don’t know, but as far as I know, she’s not one of the deceased people,” she said.

 Dawes said six people live inside the home.

-She said, “It’s originally me and my mother there, and then she had other people come to live there.”
+“It’s originally me and my mother there, and then she had other people come to live there,” she said.

-While the fire has been extinguished and fire crews have left, investigators remain on the scene trying to figure out what caused the blaze.
+While the fire has been extinguished and fire crews have left, investigators spent hours the scene trying to figure out what caused the blaze.

+7News has learned the Broward Sheriff’s Office is investigating whether the home was being used as an assisted living facility.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.